 Our laboratory is interested in understanding how B lymphocytes are regulated to produce antibodies.

-While carbohydrate-based vaccines have long been limited to polysaccharides isolated from pathogenic encapsulated extracellular bacteria (ie., Streptococcus pneumoniae and Haemophilus influenzae), there is currently intense interest in developing carbohydrate-based vaccines for inducing antibodies directed at additional types of bacteria, parasites, fungi, viruses and even aberrantly glycosylated tumor cells.
+While carbohydrate-based vaccines have long been limited to polysaccharides isolated from pathogenic encapsulated extracellular bacteria, there is currently intense interest in developing carbohydrate-based vaccines for inducing antibodies directed at additional types of bacteria, parasites, fungi, viruses, and even aberrantly glycosylated tumor cells.

 Regulation of B Cell Responses

-We are currently assessing regulation of B cell responses to diverse carbohydrate antigens and the protective nature of anti-carbohydrate antibodies in several clinically relevant diseases, including Streptococcus pneumoniae infection and cancer.
+We are currently assessing regulation of B cell responses to diverse carbohydrate antigens and the protective nature of anti-carbohydrate antibodies in several clinically relevant diseases, including Streptococcus pneumoniae and Klebsiella pneumoniae infections and cancer.

-In addition to the limited role for cognate B cell-T cell interactions in regulating these responses, non-follicular B cell subpopulations contribute to these responses.
-Understanding the factors regulating these unique, innate-like B cell populations is key to improving carbohydrate-based vaccines.
+Anti-carbohydrate antibody responses are regulated in a manner that is distinct from proteins which behave as T cell-dependent antigens.
+In addition to a limited role for classical cognate MHC class II-dependent B cell-T cell interactions in regulating T cell-independent glycan responses, non-follicular innate-like B cell subpopulations make a major contribution to these responses.
+Understanding the factors regulating these unique B cell populations is key to improving carbohydrate-based vaccines and therapies.